 - Actually a Doombot: Sgt.
 Fluffy - the first time, anyway.

 - Alternate Universe: normalman ends up jumping through a few, including the comic book Journey and a mishmash of Disney/Warner Bros. and Harvey Comics.

 - Back from the Dead: Sgt.
 Fluffy, after he actually dies.

 - Captain Ersatz: A distinct majority of the characters.
 Captain Everything, for instance, combines elements of Superman and Captain Marvel.

-- Crossover: with Cerebus, Journey by William Messner-Loebs, Tales Of The Beanworld, and Megaton Man (the latter also featuring appearances by everyone from Madman to Bone to Groo The Wanderer to Flaming Carrot)
+- Crossover: with Cerebus the Aardvark, Journey by William Messner-Loebs, Tales of the Beanworld, and Megaton Man (the latter also featuring appearances by everyone from Madman to Bone to Groo the Wanderer to Flaming Carrot)

 - The Ditz: Captain Everything

 - Does Not Like Shoes: Man-Man note , the rastafarian with Ganja breath.